How to Become a Substance Abuse Counselor

 Opportunities for Advancement

+Overall, the field of addiction counseling offers fewer opportunities for career advancement than are enjoyed in other fields.
+The majority of counselors work at the treatment level, with salaries and job titles that are fairly static, especially compared to other professions.
 Opportunities for advancement are most likely for those counselors who work in hospitals or residential facilities that employ multiple counselors.
-Counselors can advance to supervisory, management and/or training positions; higher education, specialized training, years of experience, and rapport with clients and co-workers will determine how far and how fast a substance abuse counselor advances.
+Counselors can advance to supervisory, management and/or training positions; education, specialized training, years of experience, and a strong rapport with clients and co-workers will determine how far and how fast an addiction counselor advances.

 Interactive Map of Salary and Job Outlook Projections